dansmyers/IntroToCS/Labs/1-Writing_Programs.md

 - Working with files and directories in the Linux terminal
 - Writing some practice programs that use printing and calculations in Python

+## Grading

+Complete the activities below.
+When you've finished, let me know and I'll take a look at your solutions, then give you credit.
+Remember: Don't hestitate to ask questions if you get stuck!

 ## The Terminal and the Shell